tghaleb/kilo/docs/index.md

 - Can generate layouts faster if fast filter is generated.
 - Optimizes keyboard layouts.
 - User can use custom `sql` to query layout data
-- User can use custom scoring function to score layout data.
+- User can customize internal scoring function using a config file.
 - User can use their own corpus (plain text or compressed `gz`/`zstd`).
 - Generates `svg` diagrams of keyboard layouts.
 - Generates `xkb` config for keyboard layouts.